kshaffer/cognition/assessments.md

 - **Introductory activities** (video, tweet, and D2L comments): 1-point each, total of 3 points.
 - **Quizzes:** 2 points each, 8 quizzes, total of 16 points.
 Half or more questions correct will earn 1 point.
 90% or more questions correct will earn 2 points. *Collaboration encouraged (see specific quiz instructions).* No reassessments allowed.
 - **Conceptual videos:** 1 point each, 18 videos required. *Collaboration not allowed.* Reassessments encouraged within three class days of receiving feedback.
+- **Video voting:** 1 point each, 3 weeks.
+No reassessments.
+Only comments received by the deadline will count.
 - **Concept map contributions:** 1 point each, 8 contributions required (2 per week). *Collaboration encouraged (see instructions).* No reassessments allowed.
 - **Final project:** 5 points (rubric negotiated between student and instructor).
 Students must have earned 35 points by the beginning of Week 5 (Monday, June 29) in order to pursue a final project. *Collaboration permitted if approved by the instructor in the contract for the project.* Since they are due on the last day of class, there is no reassessment opportunity, but the contract should make the grade clear to students when they submit.
 - **Final reassessments:** Students who do not qualify for the final project may submit up to 5 points worth of new or reattempted videos and/or concept map contributions during the final week. *No collaboration allowed, no further reassessments allowed.*

-These assignments total a possible 50 points.
+These assignments total a possible 53 points.
 Final letter grades will be determined by the percentage of points passed according to the usual 90/80/70/60 scale.

 ## Technical support (from the syllabus)